 According to the official help page you get:

-- Priority access during high-traffic periods: Fewer interruptions even when demand is high.
+- Priority access during high-traffic periods

 - Expanded features: